atmelcorp/sam-ba/examples/sama5d2/serialflash/README.txt

 - Close "BOOT_DIS" jumper
 - Connect and power the board using the "A5-USB-A" USB connector
 - Open "BOOT_DIS" jumper
-- Run "write-serialflash-usb.sh" script (or "write-serialflash-usb.bat" for
+- Run qml script using sam-ba tool, for example:
-Windows)
+    On Windows:
+        ..\..\..\sam-ba -x write-qspiflash-usb.qml
+    On Linux:
+        ../../../sam-ba -x write-qspiflash-usb.qml

 ## Flashing using SEGGER J-Link adapter